mindsdb/langchain-minds/README.md

 # langchain-minds

-This package contains the LangChain integration with Minds
+This package contains the LangChain adapter for [Minds](https://mindsdb.com/minds).

 ## Installation